VCL3D/HyperSphereSurfaceRegression/index.md

 $$

 <p style="text-align: justify;">
-    Finally, the rotation angle of the transition quaternion (and therefore the angular difference between $ \textbf{n}_1 $ and $ \textbf{n}_2 $ is calculated by the inverse tangent between the real and the imaginary parts of the transition quaternion, which are reduced to their dot and cross product, due to being unit quaternions:
+    Finally, the rotation angle of the transition quaternion (and therefore the angular difference between $ \textbf{n}_1 $ and $ \textbf{n}_2 $ is calculated by the inverse tangent between the real and the imaginary parts of the transition quaternion, which are reduced to their dot and cross product, due to being unit, pure quaternions:
 </p>

 $$